Geoff Downes: Early career, the Buggles, and Yes (1975–1981)

 In the mid-1970s, Downes was a member of She's French, playing a Fender Rhodes electric piano and a Hammond organ.
 The band also included Jamie West-Oram on guitar and Hoagy Davies, the son of Rupert Davies, on Minimoog synthesizer.
 He played keyboards for a theatre production of The Wombles in 1975.
-He played in Gary Boyle's band in 1977.
+He played in Gary Boyle's band Isotope in 1977.

 In 1976, Downes met Trevor Horn while auditioning for pop singer Tina Charles' backing band, for which Horn produced a single called Don't come back in 1977, which was published under the name "Fallen Angel and the Tina Charles Band".
 Then they formed the short-lived Chromium, with Anne Dudley and Hans Zimmer and recorded an album Star to Star in 1978.
 Then they continued to work together, eventually forming the Buggles, recording a worldwide hit single "Video Killed the Radio Star" in 1979.
 It was Island Records' first number 1 in the UK, and the video of the song subsequently became the first ever to be played at the launch of MTV on 1 August 1981.

 The success of the Buggles led to Downes and Horn joining Yes for the Drama album and the associated tour in 1980.
 Downes was the first member of the band to have completed a music degree.